JhonEx/SchemaGenAI/README.md

 - Files are packaged as a ZIP archive with one CSV per table

 ### 5. Chat with Your Data
-- Switch to the "Talk to your data" tab
+- Switch to the "Query Data" tab
 - Ask questions about your generated dataset
 - Examples:
   - "What's the average age of customers?"